eu-evops/cucumber-runner-maven-plugin/README.md

 | enhancedJsonReporting| ```boolean``` | When set to true, reports are generated after each scenario and saved to disk and reports are updated| false |
 | jvmArgs | ```String``` | JVM arguments that will be passed to cucumber process | empty string |

+# Test execution

+During test execution following properties are available for you to use:

+- System property: cucumberRunner.threadNumber
+- Environment variable: THREAD_NUMBER

+Both of the above indicate 0-based thread number.
+Typical usage is to set up individual database per thread so that you don't have clashes.

 # Development

 In order to run unit tests, you need to first install local package by executing: